makrai/notes/see1704-summarization-pointer.md

       inaccurately reproducing factual details, an
       inability to deal with out-of-vocabulary (OOV) words, and repeating themselves (see Figure 1)
-  * headline generation tasks (reducing one or two sentences to a single headl),
+  * headline generation tasks (reducing one or two sentences to 1 headline),
   * longer-text summarization
-    * CNN/ Daily Mail dataset (Hermann+ 2015; Nallapati+ 2016), which contains news articles (39 sentences on average) paired with multi-sentence summaries
+    * CNN/Daily Mail dataset (Hermann+ 2015; Nallapati+ 2016), which contains
+      news articles (39 sentences on average) paired with multi-sentence summaries
 * Our hybrid pointer-generator network facilitates copying words from the source
   * pointing (Vinyals+ 2015), which improves accuracy and handling of OOV words, while retaining the ability to generate new words
   * balance between extractive and abstractive approaches
-  * similar to Gu+’s (2016) CopyNet and Miao and Blunsom’s (2016)
+  * similar to Gu+’s (2016) CopyNet and
-    Forced-Attention Sentence Compression, that were applied to short-text
+    Miao and Blunsom’s (2016) Forced-Attention Sentence Compression, that
+    * were applied to short-text
   * coverage vector (Tu+ 2016) from Neural Machine Translation

 # 4 Dataset